syntaxseed/avbooklibrary/README.md

 REQUIREMENTS:

--PHP v 5.0 or later.
+- PHP v 5.0 or later.
--MySQL v 4.0.27 or later.
+- MySQL v 4.0.27 or later.
--The ability to make a directory writable by the web server, for use by the PHP copy() function.
+- The ability to make a directory writable by the web server, for use by the PHP copy() function.

 AUTHOR:

-Sherri Wheeler  (www.Start.OfItAll.com)
+Sherri Wheeler

-Email: avdeveloper at users dot sourceforge dot net
+Email: sherri dot syntaxseed at ofitall dot com

 Project Info:   http://syntaxseed.com/project/avbooklibrary/